lawlipyang/AIPM_S2G1_GrpF/Project_Documentation/C-Project_Implementation.md

 #### Outcomes of the system

-In this system, it use deep neural network (DNN) with multiple layers between the input and output layers for object detction.Below is the expected outcome for the system .
+Below is the expected outcome for the object detection system .

 ![image](https://user-images.githubusercontent.com/121591165/211705231-486cd6a6-f047-4412-b799-df5746a19b08.png)